 EPSRC Nuclear Energy Futures CDT Programme

 The Nuclear Energy Futures CDT is an EPSRC-sponsored Centre for Doctoral Training comprised of Bangor University, University of Bristol, University of Cambridge, Imperial College London and The Open University.

 Practical details of the programme are below.
 To see them, please click on the '+' next to the relevant heading.

 Training and research

-Our vision is to host a multidisciplinary CDT that will train future leaders for an internationally competitive and diverse nuclear sector.
+Our vision is to host a multidisciplinary CDT that will train future leaders in the nuclear sector.

-To this end, the CDT offers four-year PhDs integrated with seven courses, as well as optional modules depending on the research being undertaken.
+To this end, the CDT offers four-year PhDs integrated with seven modules that cover almost all aspects of nuclear engineering.
 In parallel with PhD research over the first two years, the modules intend to endow graduates with (i) the regulatory understanding and scientific and technical knowledge required of twenty-first century nuclear professionals; (ii) a clear and comprehensive view of the entire nuclear fuel cycle; and (iii) skills and behaviours to work collaboratively and foster innovation.

 The modules will employ a cutting-edge mixture of teaching and learning methods and exploit the expertise of each partner university.
 The delivery will combine three residential courses with four blended learning modules combining human-moderated distance learning and days of face-to-face contact.